Russia strikes Kyiv for first time in weeks as battle rages in east

 TIMELINE-Russia's invasion of Ukraine enters 100th day on Friday

-(Reporting by Natalia Zinets, Pavel Polityuk, Lidia Kelly and Ronald Popeski Writing by Raju Gopalakrishnan, Peter Graff and Lawrence Hurley Editing by William Mallard, Mark Heinrich, Frances Kerry and Diane Craft)
+(Reporting by Natalia Zinets, Pavel Polityuk, Lidia Kelly and Ronald Popeski, Writing by Raju Gopalakrishnan, Peter Graff and Lawrence Hurley; Editing by William Mallard, Mark Heinrich, Frances Kerry, Diane Craft and Himani Sarkar)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.